7oiden/mercury-shoes-sp2/README.md

 This project was an assignment from Noroff's Frontend course second year and was delivered in December 2021.
 The time frame was 5 weeks, and the project requirements are listed in the next section.

+The site was given a facelift as well as given some added functionality like the favorites feature, when working with our portfolio assignment from Noroff in 2022.

+_The Heroku hosted API will go to sleep after 20 minutes of being idle.
+Be aware that when When sleeping it will need a few moments to be rewakened._

 #### Sign in as admin:

 - Username: admin